GandalfTea/enginehmw/README.md

 Vector<F32C1> a;

 // Array Constructor
+// The size of the array should not be bigger or smaller than rows*cols.
 F64C1 array = { 0.3, 0.8451, 0.6598745, 4.126654, 0.25486, 0.789215 };
-Vector<F64C1> b (2, 3, array); // The size of the array should not be bigger or smaller than rows*cols.
+Vector<F64C1> b (2, 3, array);

 // std::vector Constructor
-std::vector<F64C1> val { 0.3, 0.8451, 0.6598745, 4.126654, 0.25486, 0.789215 };
+// The size of the array should not be bigger or smaller than rows*cols. std::vector<F64C1> val { 0.3, 0.8451, 0.6598745, 4.126654, 0.25486, 0.789215 };
-Vector<F64C1> b (2, 3, val); // The size of the vector should not be bigger or smaller than rows*cols.
+Vector<F64C1> b (2, 3, val);

 // Copy Constructor
 Vector<U8C1> c (b);